-On March 14th 2018 I set off on a bike trip from Amsterdam to the great wall of China.
-Although I don't intend to keep up a blog, facebook page or twitter feed, I will be carrying along a sketch book and a couple of 3b pencils.
-Any new material will be posted here.
+In March 2018 I set off on a bike trip from Amsterdam to the great wall of China.
+I don't have a blog, facebook page or twitter feed, but I am carrying along a gps tracker that updates my position on the map and a small camera.

-For interested bike and camping gear nerds, here's a detailed list of the stuff I'm taking with me.
+Last but not least, for interested bike and camping gear nerds, here's a detailed list of the stuff I'm carrrying along with me.